bradweinstein/pagerduty-challenge/README.md

 ### Acknowledge the Incident

+From iOS we can see the incident and the actions we can take to response immediately.

 <img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdincidentack.png"><img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdincidentactions.png">

 ### Using Response Mobilizer

+Often members will want to mobilize teammates early to respond to an issue.
+This is two clicks within the PagerDuty mobile app.

 <img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdaddresponsers.png"><img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdnotifyresponders.png">

 ### Using Subscriber Notification

+We can also subscribe users regardless of team to the same issue.

 <img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdopenack.png">

 ### Adding Notes

+To decrease confusion members will add notes about the progress of an issue or updates taken to remediate the incident.

 <img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdaddnote.png"><img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdnoteadded.png">

 ### Resolving via mobile app

+At the end of the day the goal is quicker response time.
+If you think this isn't a pressing issue, you can 1 click resolve an incident and get on with your day.

 <img width=35% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdacktimeline.png">